redwolf-discord/Redcraft/Updates.md

 - Bug fixing:
 The team is actively fixing bugs when found or reported.
 Anyone who submits a bug report and it's valid will be reported with a item that's limited time.

+- Forge Gamemode
+  There is a gamemode that's survival with mods such as Create & Guns.
+More information will be shared when the gamemode is officially launched out.